ARMmbed/mbed-os/TESTS/network/emac/README.md

 ```

-Here is an example about input message trace, message hex dump contains the first 32 bytes of the received Ethernet frame.
+This example is about input message trace.
+Message hex dump contains the first 32 bytes of the received Ethernet frame:

 ```